 9Thinking levels and skills are measured in alignment with Bloom’s Taxonomy.

 10A teacher might model his or her thinking using text to generate questions of text and grapple with text.
 Modeling in this way establishes a foundation for students to begin to develop their own questions and strategies for each other using text.
-A math example of this descriptor is a teacher using a think aloud to decontextualize a math word problem or pattern so that students see how the words equate to mathematical operations (word problem) or so that students understand how geometric shapes repeat (pattern).
+A math example of this descriptor is a teacher using a think aloud to decontextualize a math word problem or pattern so that students see how the words equate to mathematical operations (word problem) or so that students understand how geometric shapes repeat (pattern)